 Trend claims are still blocked

-Until then, the current sample is a practice guide, not a previous-year trend or future prediction.
+Until then, the current sample is a practice guide, not a year-over-year trend or future prediction.

 Frequently asked questions